akeneo/pim-helpcenter/content/updates/2020-06/3-manually-execute-naming-conventions-on-assets.md

 From now on, you can manually re-execute this naming convention afterward.
 It can be very useful if your naming convention changes after the asset upload/creation for instance.

-You have 2 ways to manually execute the naming convention:
+You have two ways to manually execute a naming convention:
 - for one specific asset, directly in the asset edit form.
 The action is visible under the `...`

 ![Unitary execution](../img/unitary-execution.png)